akhaled01/Devhub/README.md

 > A dockerfile is included to run this project in any environment

-## Project written by akhaled, fatabbas, malsamma, and sahmed
+#### Project written by Abdulrahman Idrees, fatima abbas, mohammed Alsammak, and sameer ahmed